cnumr/best-practices/chapters/BP_023_en.md

 ### Description

-Use CSS3 properties instead of images.
+Use CSS properties instead of images.
 Style sheets are much smaller, especially when compressed.
-Calling for a stylesheet only generates a single HTTP request while using many images generates numerous HTTP requests (one HTTP request for each image).
+Calling for a stylesheet only generates a single HTTP request while using many images generates many HTTP requests (one HTTP request for each image).

 ### Example

-Boxes rounded corners should be handled through CSS3 rather than with images.
+Rounded corners of elements should be implemented with CSS rather than images.

 Prefer writing:
 ```css